diegosz/linux_pop_os_mean_setup/5_after_configure.md

 umount /tmp/mnt
 ```

-To mount the `latest` snapshots of the repository:
+To mount the `latest` snapshot of all the policies of the repository:

 ```sh
 mkdir /tmp/mnt